-Red Dela Cruz Flaunts Cleavage In White Bodysuit: ‘She Is A BAD*SS With A Big HEART’
+Red Dela Cruz Flaunts Cleavage In White Bodysuit: 'She Is A BADASS With A Big HEART'

 Red Dela Cruz delighted her Instagram followers with a sexy new shot of herself in a well-lit bathroom.
 The UFC octagon girl also added a cheeky caption to the post.

-In the picture, Red stood in a bathroom with an intricate, black tiled floor, lots of mirrors, and towels in the background.
+In the picture, Red stood in a bathroom with an intricate black tiled floor, lots of mirrors, and towels in the background.
 She remained the main focus on the image.
 The model wore her brunette hair in soft curls, which tumbled over both shoulders from a side part.
 The front layers framed her face on one side.
-She stared straight into the camera with her big brown eyes, and she held her full lips slightly pursed with a small hint of her white teeth visible.
+She stared straight at the camera with her big brown eyes, and she held her full lips slightly pursed with a small hint of her white teeth visible.
 She accessorized with thick, medium gold hoop earrings.

-Red held both hands behind her head and tilted slightly to one side.
-She wore a shiny white long-sleeve V-neck bodysuit that revealed a generous look at her ample cleavage while emphasizing her toned midsection.
+Red held both hands behind her head and tilted her body slightly to one side.
+She wore a shiny white long-sleeved V-neck bodysuit that revealed a generous look at her ample cleavage while emphasizing her toned midsection.
 She paired it with high-waisted black bottoms with pockets on each hip.
 The outfit showed off her slender waist and toned arms.

-The pose seemed to echo Red’s cheeky caption about having a big heart since her chest was open in the image.
-Her fans showed the whole thing a lot of love, with more than 24,200 hitting the like button in appreciation.
-At least 300 also took a moment to compose a thoughtful reply, and many chose the flame emoji to complete their thoughts.

-“You are so kind, humble, and grounded.
+The pose seemed to echo Red's cheeky caption about having a big heart since her chest was open in the image.
+Her fans showed the update a lot of love, with more than 24,200 hitting the like button in appreciation.
+At least 300 also took a moment to compose a thoughtful reply, and many chose the flame emoji to complete their thoughts."You are so kind, humble, and grounded.
 Red, your approach to life is refreshing!!
-A true goddess on earth,” declared one devotee, who added red heart-eye smilies.
+A true goddess on earth," one devotee declared, adding red heart-eye smilies.

 "You look amazing, Red.
 A true smokeshow as usual.
 Gorgeous, sexy, and beautiful with a whole lot of sass.
 I love it," a second fan enthused, including roses, lips, and hearts.

-“Red, white, and hot.
+"Red, white, and hot.
 You are absolute perfection.
 Those eyes are beautiful.
-You have a stunning pout,” gushed a third Instagram user along with lips, hearts, and a row of flames.
+You have a stunning pout," a third Instagram user gushed, along with lips, hearts, and a row of flames.

 "Red, you're the hottest woman in the world.
 You're beautiful both inside and out, which is what makes you in a class of your own.
 Keep up the great work," a fourth devotee replied, adding a heart-kiss smiley.

-Red regularly posts photos of herself modeling skimpy outfits, her UFC uniform, and bikinis.
+Red regularly posts photos of herself modeling skimpy outfits such as her UFC uniform and various bikinis.
 Another UFC ring girl, Arianny Celeste, recently took to social media to showcase her post-baby curves in a wild outfit that revealed a lot of cleavage.